JoshOrndorff/recipes/src/main/motivation.md

-> As modern protocol development explores informal tradeoffs and enables increased flexibility, developers must reassess how to optimize blockchain interaction based on their application's requirements.

 Today's DApp developers are forced to accept the tradeoffs made by existing blockchains.
 In many cases, the design choices made by general purpose platforms place constraints on DApp implementations.
 With only a few options, many developers struggle to align the specific privacy, security, scalability, and governance requirements of their DApp with existing protocols.

 Deploying a DApp on a **public smart contract platform** provides security through network effects, but often sacrifices privacy as well as scalability.
 When a DApp like [Cryptokitties experiences heightened demand](https://media.consensys.net/the-inside-story-of-the-cryptokitties-congestion-crisis-499b35d119cc), state bloat can render interaction prohibitively expensive for all other contracts deployed on-chain.